Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Related Works

 \subsection{3D Deep Learning}

-Deep learning on 3D geometric data is a specialized field that focuses on extending neural networks to handle non-Euclidean domains such as point clouds, graphs (or meshes), and implicit surfaces.
+Deep learning on 3D geometric data is a specialized field that focuses on adapting neural networks to manage non-Euclidean domains, such as point clouds, graphs (or meshes), and implicit surfaces.
+3D CNNs for voxel representations can also handle shapes~\cite{wu20153D}, but encounter limitations due to their dense nature, leading to high memory and computational demands.
+As a result, these representations often necessitate downsampling for modeling at lower resolutions (Fig.~\ref{fig:challenges} (a)), or the use of sliding-window techniques (Fig.~\ref{fig:challenges} (b)), which unfortunately restrict them to capturing only local context, thereby failing to effectively utilize global context.